eugenesan/glim/README.md

 [//]: # (distro-list-end)

-Any unpopulated directory will have the matching boot menu entry automatically hidden, so to skip any distribution, just don't copy any files into it.
+Any unpopulated/unsupported folder and unsupported ISOs will be ignored.
+To disable any ISO just move it to unsupported folder or add one or more charachters in the beginning of its filename.

-Download the right ISO image(s) to the matching directory.
+Download the right ISO image(s) to the `/iso/` or dedicated directory.
 If you require boot parameter tweaks, edit the appropriate `boot/grub2/inc-*.cfg` file.

 Items order in the menu